katerindelahoz/Inference-of-unate-Boolean-functions/README.md

 └── README.md
 ```

-The `src/` directory contains the main implementation of the algorithms and supporting utilities.
+The “src/” directory contains the main implementation of input validation and algorithms.

 ---